-The Tasmanian Land Conservancy's Bird Conservation Fund combines evidence-based research and ecological monitoring with direct management actions ensuring effective and long-term conservation of our birds for generations to come.
+The TLC's Bird Conservation Fund combines evidence-based research and ecological monitoring with direct management actions ensuring effective and long-term conservation of our birds for generations to come.

 We are so lucky in Tasmania, with most of our 200 or so bird species found within a few kilometres of where we live.
 In fact, Tasmania is a bird haven with over 40 Important Bird and Biodiversity Areas globally recognised as sites of conservation significance.
 With 12 species endemic to Tasmania, our birds are more than just feathered beauties; their diversity, uniqueness and role they play in our environment are intrinsic to the ecology of this remarkable island.

 “How often we hear that a species is ‘common and widespread’ as though it is unimportant or has no value.
 But what we call common today was probably far more common fifty years ago; our benchmark has shifted and so have our birds.” - Dr Sally Bryant

 The Tasmanian Land Conservancy’s (TLC) Bird Conservation Fund combines evidence-based research and ecological monitoring with on-ground actions delivered through a sustainable funding model, to help conserve our birds and their habitats for generations to come.

 The presence and patterns of birds in the environment has long helped inform our understanding of the landscape.
 Whether it be migratory shorebirds, seabirds, raptors or woodland birds, the presence or absence of certain species can tell us so much about the health of our environment.
 Research shows that many bird species are declining across Australia, and Tasmania is no exception.